instacart/truetime-android/README.md

 ## Notes/tips:

-* You want to `initialize` only once per device restart.
-This means as long as your device is not restarted, TrueTime needs to be initialized only once.
+* Each `initialize` call makes an SNTP network request.
+TrueTime needs to be `initialize`d only once ever, per device boot.
+Use TrueTime's `withSharedPreferences` option to make use of this feature and avoid repeated network request calls.
 * Preferable use dependency injection (like [Dagger](http://square.github.io/dagger/)) and create a TrueTime @Singleton object
 * TrueTime was built to be accurate "enough", hence the use of [SNTP](https://en.wikipedia.org/wiki/Network_Time_Protocol#SNTP).
 If you need exact millisecond accuracy then you probably want [NTP](https://www.meinbergglobal.com/english/faq/faq_37.htm) (i.e. SNTP + statistical analysis to ensure the reference time is exactly correct).
 TrueTime provides the building blocks for this.
 We welcome PRs if you think you can do this with TrueTime(Rx) pretty easily :).
 * TrueTime is also [available for iOS/Swift](https://github.com/instacart/truetime.swift)